 The Medicalisation of Mental Distress

 Many people who experience distress, emotional and mental disturbance, anxiety, and a whole range of unpleasant or difficult experiences unwittingly seek medical help via the NHS or other healthcare settings.
-There may or may not be anything medically wrong with them, but they do so with little or no awareness that they are submitting themselves to a process that invariably entails their distress being pathologised and labelled, even when no bio-physiological cause has been determined.
+There may or may not be anything medically wrong with them, but they do so with little or no awareness that they are submitting themselves to a process that entails their distress being pathologised and labelled, even when no bio-physiological cause has been determined.
 Psychiatric labels can sometimes offer emotional relief, give patients access to treatment, but can also sometimes be stigmatising and stay on a patient’s medical record permanently.
-Alternatively, it is also possible to seek help from non-pathologising, non-stigmatising approaches and practitioners who do not apply or use psychiatric labels, and who don’t view human distress in medical terms.
+Alternatively, it is also possible to seek help from practitioners who do not apply or use psychiatric labels, and who don’t view human distress in medical terms.
 More on that later.

 Psychiatry is a branch of medicine that attempts to systematise human distress in clusters of commonly observable and reportable phenomena.
-In other words, psychiatric diagnoses interpret an individual’s speech and behaviour in relation to existing social norms.
-As a branch of medicine naturally psychiatry uses the illness model to formulate diagnoses, based on these interpretations and descriptions of behaviours and speech.
-As such it uses a paradigm of understanding physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment – to categorise behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.
+In other words, psychiatric diagnoses are based on interpretions of an individual’s speech and behaviour as measured against prevailing social norms.
+As a branch of medicine naturally psychiatry uses the illness model to formulate these diagnoses, based on these interpretations and descriptions of behaviours and speech.
+As such it uses a paradigm of understanding that oriniates with physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment – to categorise behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.